 Our purposes may be noble, but we lie to our kids for three main reasons.
 First, to help them make sense out of their circumstances (that’s okay honey; he wasn’t good for you anyway).
 Secondly to bring assurance to their anxieties (looks don’t matter; it’s what’s inside that counts) and finally, to inspire them to reach beyond their limits (if you can dream it, you can do it).
 The problem is— none of these are true.
 Each contains a little bit of fact and a little bit of fiction.

 Living By the Lie

-As a parent, my job is to help my children discover and develop the unique gifts that God has invested in them.
+As a parent, my job is to help my children discover and develop their own unique gifts.
 Kids cannot be anything they want to be, but they can do the most with what they’ve got and do it in a way that nobody has ever seen before.